-Our consolidated SG&A for the year ended December 31, 2013 increased by \$142 million (11%) as compared to the comparable prior year period.
-The increase was primarily due to an increase of \$95 million by our Investment segment due to an increase in compensation expense as a result of certain fund performance during 2013.
-In addition, SG&A increased by \$39 million related to the SG&A expenses of our Automotive segment, which included a net decrease of OPEB curtailment gains of \$32 million over the respective periods (the effect of which represents an increase in SG&A over the comparable periods).
+Year Ended December 31, 2013 Compared to the Year Ended December 31, 2012 million related to the SG&A expenses of our Automotive segment, which included a net decrease of OPEB curtailment gains of \$32 million over the respective periods (the effect of which represents an increase in SG&A over the comparable periods).
 In addition, SG&A increased by \$25 million of SG&A related to our Energy segment for the year ended December 31, 2013 for which there are limited comparable results in the comparable prior year period as we consolidated CVR effective May 4, 2012.
 This was offset in part by a decrease of \$12 million related to SG&A expenses of our Gaming segment primarily due to certain cost cutting measures and decrease in real estate taxes due to a favorable tax settlement and a decrease in our Home Fashion segment of \$6 million primarily due to cost cutting measures.